Greys Hut

 Condition

-DOC Westport had already completed some of the urgent remedial maintenance when Mayer and his team went in in February 2016.
-This comprised resealing the fireplace and patching the hole in floor.
-The work completed by Mayer and friends was painting of the inside and outside of the Hut, constructing a porch awning, replacing springs on bunk beds with 21mm ply, constructing shelving, a fire mantle, and hut book holder, fixing the toilet lintel, installing coat hooks, and making a new drying rack.
+DOC Westport had recently been in to do some urgent work on the fireplace and a hole in floor when Mayer and his team went there in 2016.
+He and his friends painted the inside and outside of the Hut, constructed a porch awning, replaced the springs on bunks with 21mm ply, constructed shelving, a fire mantle, and a hut book holder.
+They fixed the toilet lintel, installed coat hooks, and made a new drying rack.
 In 2021 Davey and John pulled out the old hearth poured a new one.
 In 2024 Mike and Ben removed the roof and cleared out all the rat nests in the cavity.
 They then wrapped it in building paper before refastening the iron.
 Two new sheets of clearlight were put on and the rat entrance in the porch was blocked off.
 Insect screens were added, but unfortunately in a way that prevents the louvres from opening very far.
 The screens can be removed at your peril as the sandflies here are diabolical.
 The encroaching regen around the hut was also trimmed back.
 There is a key for the bait dispenser in the cupboard.
 At last report the bait supply had been used up.

 Routes